 The Grill Takes the Family Back to it's Roots

 In 1999, Sam Francovich opened The Grill at Quail Corners.
-The Grill has brought the family back to its roots, and prides itself on serving wonderful food by people who care.
-The Grill provides you with a fine dining experience along with the best lunch and dinner options in Reno that will make you want to come back!
+The Grill has brought the family back to its roots, and prides itself on serving wonderful food by people who care at our fine dining restaurant in Reno.
+The Grill provides you with a fine dining experience along with the best lunch and dinner options in Reno that will make you want to come back for more of our fine dining!